Translate

 As outdoor living professionals look for strategies to navigate growth and change across the industry, OutdoorCoffeeShop™ readers gravitated toward content about leadership, growth and innovation in the month of May.

-The top article of the month was “Seeing the big picture” by Emma Petersen, which explored how contractors can move beyond daily operations to focus on long-term vision and sustainable business planning.
+The top article of the month was “Seeing the big picture” by Emma Peterson, which explored how contractors can move beyond daily operations to focus on long-term vision and sustainable business planning.
 The article resonated with readers looking to strengthen leadership skills while managing growth in a competitive market.
 Similarly, Emma’s article “When your company grows beyond you” examined how successful contractors can adapt as their companies expand, emphasizing delegation, trust and building systems that support long-term scalability.

 Another standout was “Beyond the roof: Taking care of families in need,” also by Emma, which highlighted the importance of community involvement and giving back.
 Readers connected with the message that strong businesses are built not only on profitability but also on supporting the communities they serve.